palamedes/screeps/README.md

 ### In all seriousness

 This is a place for me to learn how to play screeps and I thought it would be amusing to do so as my favorite Warhammer Fantasy race; The Skaven.
 Know-fear us!

+### Features
+- Dynamic creep creation based on power levels
+- Creeps know how to Harvest, Store, Upgrade, Repair and Renew

 #### TODO
 - Get dynamic creation of extensions working via createConstructionSite
-- Get renewCreep working
 - Put pathfinding in the rats head to lessen the demand on the cpu
 - Make Max Slaves dynamic based on max power and the possible body part size?
 - Remove name of spawn entirely from system